 Applicants, whether living in Canada or not, who have completed high school leaving certificates in a foreign country may have an evaluation done by SRAM or request a comparative evaluation from the Quebec government that must then be submitted at the time of application to SRAM.

 Recent changes in provincial legislation (Bill 96 or Law 14) affect the language of instruction at English colleges.
-While Vanier College can still accept international applicants, all students must successfully complete the Épreuve uniforme de langue française (EUF) to graduate and obtain their diploma.
+While Vanier College can still accept international applicants, all international students must successfully complete the Épreuve uniforme de langue française (EUF) at the end of their studies to obtain their diploma.

-International applicants must demonstrate French proficiency by taking an approved test and achieving a minimum score of B2.
+International applicants who did not complete their high school studies in Quebec must demonstrate French proficiency by taking an approved test and achieving a minimum score of B2.
 These test scores are valid for two years from the exam date.
+Exemptions are granted only to applicants from France who completed their secondary studies in French.

 We understand these changes may require additional planning.
 Vanier College remains committed to providing a welcoming and supportive environment for all students.
 If you have any questions regarding these new requirements, please don't hesitate to contact our admissions office.